Skip to Content

 LDAP details

-Enter the mapping configuration to synchronize QueryPie user accounts with LDAP user accounts.
+Enter the mapping information to synchronize and map QueryPie user accounts with LDAP user accounts.

 AttributeRequiredDescription

-User Base DNRequiredThe starting point in the LDAP tree to search for user accounts.
+User Base DNRequiredThe starting location in the LDAP tree to search for user accounts.
 Only users under this path are considered login targets.
 Example: ou=People,dc=example,dc=com or cn=Users,dc=example,dc=com

-User Search FilterRequiredThe query (filter) used to find the user in LDAP based on the login ID.
+User Search FilterRequiredEnter the query (filter) used to find the user in LDAP based on the login ID entered by the user.
 Example: (objectClass=inetOrgPerson)

-User NameRequiredThe LDAP attribute used as the user login ID.
-This maps to the QueryPie user’s Login ID when synchronizing.
+User NameRequiredEnter the name of the attribute used as the user’s login ID in the LDAP server.
+This maps to the QueryPie user’s Login ID when synchronizing with QueryPie.
 Example: uid

-To synchronize user group and membership information from LDAP, enable the Use Group option and provide the required values.
+To synchronize user group information and membership information from LDAP, enable (check) the Use Group option and enter the required information.

 image-20251014-075227.png